SarodYatawatta/flagpol/Simul/README.md

 ```

 The output will show the false alarm (Pfa) and missed detection (Pmiss) probabilities for various interference to noise ratios (INR).

+If Hera_sim and pyphysim packages are installed, *--extended* option can simulate the LOFAR signal path from station (subband stream) to correlator.